bootstrapworld/pyret-blocks/README.md

 7. you can generate a static, minified ball of JS and CSS in the **dist/** folder by running:

         npm run build

+## Inserting New Themes
+We have also given the option for you to add your own themes into the application during development.
+Style-specific code is in the **src/languages/pyret/style-selection** directory, where you will find:
+- `style-list.js` - which exports an array of JSONs indicating the Styles available in the editor.
+More on this below.
+- `style-selector.js` - the script that exports a constructor that will create the selector of styles for the editor in the application.
+If you are only concerned with adding new styles, you probably won't need to edit this.
+- `\style\` - a directory where all the less files for the theme are at.
+More on this below.
+Inside this directory, you will find a file called **default.less**, this is a template for what you can modifiy into any other style.

+Once you have your style compiled, all you need to insert a new style is to:

+1. Upload your file to the **style** directory mentioned above if you haven't already.

+2. Open up **style-list.js**, and insert a json of the following format:

+        {
+                displayName: STRING,
+                themeName: STRING,
+                id: STRING
+        }

+- `displayName` - Theme Name of your Style that will be displayed on the UI
+- `themeName` - the ClassName of the Wrapper around Code Mirror, add this to style.less
+- `id` - id of the option block in the UI, formatted in the style of "[name]-block-style"

+3. In ##style.less## referenced in Development, add the following to the less file:

+        .[themeName]{
+                @import "./style-selection/style/[file you uploaded]";
+        }